stIncMale/stincmale.github.io/_posts/2012-01-01-jdbc-timestamp-pitfalls.md

 ## [](#situation){:.section-link}Situation {#situation}

 Imagine the following Java application:
-* it stores timestamp data in a DB via JDBC and reads them back;
+* it stores timestamp data in a DB via JDBC and reads it back;
 * in the DB timestamps are represented as [`timestamp [without time zone]`](https://www.postgresql.org/docs/current/datatype-datetime.html) SQL data type
 (the Java SE API counterpart is [`JDBCType.TIMESTAMP`]);
 * in the application timestamps are represented as [`Timestamp`].